-In March 2007, a new enterprise income tax law (the "New EIT Law") in the PRC was enacted which was amended in February 2017.
+In March 2007, a new enterprise income tax law (the "New EIT Law") in the PRC was enacted which became effective on January 1, 2008.
 The New EIT Law applies a unified 25% enterprise income tax ("EIT") rate to both foreign invested enterprises and domestic enterprises, unless a preferential EIT rate is otherwise stipulated.
-On April 14, 2008, relevant governmental regulatory authorities issued the Administrative Measures for certification of High and New Technology Enterprises which was amended in January 2016 High and New Technology Enterprise ("HNTE") status under the New EIT Law which would entitle qualified and approved entities to a favorable EIT tax rate of 15%.
-In April 2009 and June 2017 the State Administration for Taxation ("SAT") issued Circular No. 203 ("Circular 203") and SAT Announcement [2017] No. 24 ("Announcement 24"), stipulating that entities which qualified for the HNTE status should apply with in-charge tax authorities to enjoy the reduced EIT rate of 15% provided under the New EIT Law starting from the year when the new HNTE certificate becomes effective.
+On April 14, 2008, relevant governmental regulatory authorities released further qualification criteria, application procedures and assessment processes for meeting the High and New Technology Enterprise ("HNTE") status under the New EIT Law which would entitle qualified and approved entities to a favorable EIT tax rate of 15%.
+In April 2009 and June 2017, the State Administration for Taxation ("SAT") issued Circular Guoshuihan [2009] No. 203 ("Circular 203") and SAT Announcement [2017] No. 24 ("Announcement 24") stipulating that entities which qualified for the HNTE status should apply with in-charge tax authorities to enjoy the reduced EIT rate of 15% provided under the New EIT Law starting from the year when the new HNTE certificate becomes effective.
 The HNTE certificate is effective for a period of three years and can be renewed for another three years.
 Subsequently, an entity needs to re-apply for the HNTE status in order to be able to enjoy the preferential tax rate of 15%.

-The Company obtained new HNTE certificates for its various subsidiaries i.e. SouFun Media, Beijing Zhong Zhi Shi Zheng, SouFun Network, Beijing Technology, Beijing JTX Technology and Hong An Tu Sheng in November 2015.
+The Company obtained new HNTE certificates for its various subsidiaries i.e. SouFun Media, Beijing Zhong Zhi Shi Zheng, SouFun Network, Beijing Technology, Beijing JTX Technology and Hong An Tu Sheng in November 2015 and subsequently renewed in September and October 2018.
 Therefore, these six subsidiaries can enjoy the preferential tax rate of 15% in years 2015, 2016 and 2017.
-The Company obtained new HNTE certificates for Beijing Tuoshi in December 2016.
-Therefore, Beijing Tuoshi can enjoy the preferential tax rate of 15% in years 2016, 2017 and 2018.
+The Company newly applied for the HNTE status for Beijing Tuoshi in 2016 and received the new HNTE certificates in December 2016.
+Beijing Tuoshi can enjoy the preferential tax rate of 15% for the three years ended December 31, 2018.
+The Company newly applied for the HNTE status for Beijing Li Man Wan Jia, Beijing Hua Ju Tian Xia and Beijing Zhong Zhi Xun Bo in 2018 and received the new HNTE certificates in September, September and October 2018, respectively.
+Beijing Li Man Wan Jia, Beijing Zhong Zhi Xun Bo and Beijing Hua Ju Tian Xia can enjoy the preferential tax rate of 15% in 3 years since 2018.
 The Company newly applied for the Xinjiang Huoerguosi Economic and Technological Development Zone tax preference status for Xinjiang Zhongzhi in 2017 and received the certificates in September 2017.
 Xinjiang Zhongzhi can enjoy the preferential tax rate of 0% in 4 years since 2017.